davpinto/fastknn/README.md

 The FastKNN Classifier
 ----------------------

 The `fastknn` was developed to deal with very large datasets (&gt; 100k rows) and is ideal to [Kaggle](https://www.kaggle.com) competitions.
 It can be about 50x faster then the popular `knn` method from the `R` package [class](https://cran.r-project.org/web/packages/class), for large datasets.
-Moreover, `fastknn` provides a shrinkage estimator to the class membership probabilities, based on the inverse distances of the nearest neighbors (**download** the `README.html` file to see equations):
+Moreover, `fastknn` provides a shrinkage estimator to the class membership probabilities, based on the inverse distances of the nearest neighbors (see the equations on [fastknn website](https://davpinto.github.io/fastknn/)):

 $$
 P(x\_i \\in y\_j) = \\displaystyle\\frac{\\displaystyle\\sum\\limits\_{k=1}^K \\left( \\frac{1}{d\_{ik}}\\cdot(n\_{ik} \\in y\_j) \\right)}{\\displaystyle\\sum\\limits\_{k=1}^K \\left( \\frac{1}{d\_{ik}} \\right)}